senzing-garage/template-repository/README.md

 1. Option #2: Manual file creation.
    1. See GitHub's [Adding a license to a repository].

+## SECURITY.md

+The contents of the [SECURITY] file explain the security aspects of the repository.
+This includes how to report a suspected vulnerability.

 [.github/CODEOWNERS]: .github/CODEOWNERS
 [Adding a code of conduct to your project]: https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/
 [Adding a license to a repository]: https://help.github.com/articles/adding-a-license-to-a-repository/